All-to-key Attention for Arbitrary Style Transfer: Experiments

 \subsection{Ablation Study}

 We conduct an ablation study to verify the effectiveness of the key ingredients in our method.
-Visual and quantitative results are shown in Figure \ref{fig:expr_abla} and Table \ref{tab:expr_abla}, respectively.
+Visual and quantitative results are shown in Fig. \ref{fig:expr_abla} and Table \ref{tab:expr_abla}, respectively.

 \textbf{Effect of All-to-key Attention.} To demonstrate the superiority of our proposed all-to-key attention over all-to-all attention, we replace the all-to-key attention in our full model with all-to-all attention and observe the changes in visual quality and evaluation scores.
-As shown in Figure \ref{fig:expr_abla}, the model using all-to-all attention produces distorted style patterns in its result.
-The evaluation scores in Table \ref{tab:expr_abla} increases slightly.
-The results suggest that all-to-key attention alleviates the defects caused by all-to-all attention.
+As shown in Fig. \ref{fig:expr_abla}, the model using all-to-all attention produces distorted and inconsistent style patterns in its result.
+The evaluation scores of all-to-all attention's results are all worse than all-to-key attention, as shown in Table \ref{tab:expr_abla}.
+The results suggest that all-to-key attention alleviates the defects caused by all-to-all attention and thus achieves superior performance.

 \textbf{Effect of DA and PA.} To validate the respective effectiveness of DA and PA, we set up three variants: 1) full model without DA, 2) full model without PA, and 3) full model without the first step of PA.
-As shown in Figure \ref{fig:expr_abla}, the model without DA assigns too much attention to local style patterns and loses structural consistency in its result.
-The model without PA tends to lose fine color and texture details in its result.
-When removing the first step, PA directly performs regional attention within local blocks; therefore, its result is mixed with the spatially copied style patterns, which deviates from our original intention.
-This is also why the variant has the minimum average style loss, as shown in Table \ref{tab:expr_abla}.
-In addition, the average content loss and the average LPIPS score increase when removing one of the three components.
+The results of these variants are shown in \ref{fig:expr_abla}.
+The model without DA can match correct style patterns with high semantic similarity but lack in rendering spatial consistent style patterns.
+The model without PA has high style consistency in local regions but produces patterns with incorrect semantics.
+When removing the first step, PA directly performs regional attention within the same location.
+In other words, it directly introduces the content semantics from the reference style.
+Therefore, its result is mixed with the spatially copied style patterns, as shown in \ref{fig:expr_abla}, and its results obtain the lowest style loss, as shown in Table \ref{tab:expr_abla}.
+However, introducing content semantics from the reference style image deviates from the setting of the style transfer task.
+In addition, almost all the average content loss and the average LPIPS score increase when removing one of the three components.
 Therefore, we can conclude that all three ingredients are critical to the final effect of the model.